-During this 5 day course you will be taught some basic theoretical knowledge and you will be involved in turning the profile from drawings, drilling the tone holes, making the head-joint and cutting the windway, block fitting, and tuning and voicing the recorder.
+During the course you will be taught some basic theoretical knowledge and you will be involved in turning the profile from drawings, drilling the tone holes, making the head-joint and cutting the windway, block fitting, and tuning and voicing the recorder.

 Tutor | Jacqueline Sorel

 Accomplished recorder maker from Holland, with an international reputation.
 Jacqueline has also developed courses at Cambridge Woodwind Makers that cover specific voicing and technical details, but also makes one think about how to choose a recorder and what gives a recorder its characteristic; see Recorder Repair & Care.

 The course fee covers all the materials including prepared wood, use of tools and expert tuition.
 It also includes some lunches, light refreshments and some evening meals.
 The finished recorder will be yours to keep.

 Times | Sunday – Thursday | 09.00am – 5.00pm

 Depending on progress made during each day, some times may run later into the evening.

 Abilities | Suitable for adults and students over 16 years old; musicians, artisans and craftspeople.

 Some wood turning experience is desirable but not essential, however, ideally you would try to gain experience in advance of the course.
 If you have had prior wood turning experience you are more likely to complete your instrument satisfactorily within the week long course.
 We can arrange a continuation course if you do not complete within the allocated time.

 Questions | if you have any questions or comments please email firstname.lastname@example.org